 13. Port Gamble S'Klallam The Port Gamble S'Klallam Tribe has over 1,200 members and a reservation along Port Gamble Bay near Hood Canal.
-The Noo-Kayet Development Corporation is an agency of the Port Gamble S'Klallam Tribe and is responsible for economic development and established economic enterprises.
-Noo-Kayet's mission is to advance the long-term economic interest of the tribal community. www.pgst.nsn.us
+Noo-Kayet Investments is an agency of the Port Gamble S'Klallam Tribe and is responsible for economic development and established economic Enterprises, including a casino & hotel and a cannabis dispensary.
+Noo-Kayet's mission is to advance the long-term economic interest of the tribal community. pgst.nsn.us